 Persuasive speech ideas are everywhere - billions of them!
-The trick to choosing the best topic is identifying and isolating them.
+The trick to choosing the best topic is identifying, and isolating them which is my pleasure to help you do.
 Use my persuasive speech topic list as a prompt to flick your own creativity into action.

 A few words of warning and advice before you begin

 Some topics are overdone

 They're tired.
 Even if the issues they raise are unresolved let them lie down and sleep.